 - Use the Total Force Family Challenge to create a healthy competition in the FRG, your office, a club or coffee group, or within your own family.

 - Connect with a local running group or join a yoga class—find a group that works for you.

 6. Don’t fear the GYM!
 Include 2 or more days of resistance training and 1 day of agility training session per week!

 Build strength and toughness by focusing on the Essential Seven movements.
 Strength training is essential to being optimally fit!
 Use these seven foundational movements to work all your major muscle groups and most exercises can be done at home without the need for equipment!
 Also take advantage of all the resources on your post or base like the fitness center or the Armed Forces/Army Wellness Center.
 The Armed Forces/Army Wellness Center can evaluate your fitness level and coach you through your individualized plan.
 It doesn’t matter if you are a Service member, DA Civilian, or Family Member—they are there to support your health and fitness!

 - Schedule a visit with the Army Forces/Army Wellness Center.

 - Make an appointment with the trainer at the Gym on post—learn how to lift properly.

 - Bring a friend—having a workout partner is essential to success.

 7. Be INFORMED!

 Free P3 materials are available in the download center.
-There is so much material to choose from for Soldiers, Spouses, DA Civilians, and kids!
+There is so much material to choose from for Service members, Spouses, DA Civilians, and kids!
 Download the monthly calendar of the 26-week challenge!